bgamari/ghc-wiki-import/status/oct16.md

 - **Support for `StaticPointers` in GHCi**.
 At long last programs making use of the `StaticPointers` language extension will have first-class interpreter support.

+- **Improved idle CPU usage**: A long-standing regression resulting in unnecessary wake-ups in an otherwise idle program was fixed.
+This should lower CPU utilization and improve power consumption for some programs.

 ## Miscellaneous